Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 - In PSK mode like WPA/WPA2, the MSK is not derived through an authentication protocol like EAP.
 Instead, the Pre-Shared Key (PSK), which is the Wi-Fi password, is used directly to create the Pairwise Master Key (PMK).
 - This means, PSK authentication doesn't need the use of a MSK during the 4-Way-Handshake; The PMK is derived directly from the Pre-Shared Key (PSK) instead.

+## 👑🧮 MSK Derivation

+- `802.1X-EAP`: From the EAP process during authentication between the client STA (supplicant) and the authentication server (typically RADIUS).

 ## 👑💡 MSK Summary

 - MSK Size: 512 bits (64 bytes).